ezagroba/elizabethzagroba.com/posts/2021/When_You_Cant_Help_Much_Help_A_Little.md

 ### Move on

-While testing the product, another colleague noticed that the tool the new application had a larger architecture and setup than strictly what was needed for this particular use-case.
+While testing the product, another colleague noticed that the application had a larger architecture and setup than strictly what was needed for this particular use-case.
 Also, the application didn't provide an API for applications instead of humans to be sending around secret links to other humans.
 I defended the customer support lead: he was doing his best to solve his problem with the tools and skills he had.
 It wasn't the right time or place to come in at the end of a project that was about to provide value to people (myself included) and announce "this was not the optimal way to build this tool."
 You don't have to share all the feedback you collect.

 ## Summary
 The next time you're wondering if you should parachute in to test something new, consider these steps: